A proxy vote is when you appoint another person to vote on your behalf.

 Application to vote by proxy at a particular election or referendum

 How to apply

-You will need to provide your date of birth and signature on the application form.
-This is needed to prevent fraud.
-If you are unable to sign this form, please contact the Electoral Services team.
+On all forms you need to provide your date of birth and signature.
+This is to prevent fraud.
+If you are unable to sign the form, please contact the Electoral Services team.

 You can email your completed form to email@example.com, attaching a photo or scanned copy of the completed form.

 hand deliver it to Electoral Services at Time Square

 The deadline for applications to be received is 5pm, 6 working days before polling day.

 Application to vote by emergency proxy based on disability

 Application to vote by emergency proxy based on occupation, service or employment

 Emergency proxy application during an election